BjornWilliams/DocsVersaTul/docs/source/extensions.rst

         {
             var array = new List<string> { "1", "2", "3", "4", "5", "6", "7", "8", "9", "10" };

-            // Value will be a new IEnumerable containing 5 randomly selected strings. var value = array.Pick(5);
+            // Value will be a new array containing 5
+            // randomly selected strings from the given array. var value = array.Pick(5);
         }
         Console.ReadLine();
     }

 .. code-block:: c#
-    :caption: Conversion Examples
+    :caption: Different Conversion Examples

     class Program
     {